A Remake of Bourgain-Brezis-Mironescu Characterization of Sobolev Spaces: Preliminaries

 We omit the remaining details as it solely involves straightforward computations. \end{proof}

-There are two keys observations that govern the rescaled family $(\nu_\varepsilon)_\varepsilon$ for $p=2$.
-The first is that it gives raise to a family of L\'evy measures with a concentration property.
-Secondly, from a probabilistic point of view, one obtains a family of pure jumps L\'evy processes $(X_\varepsilon)_\varepsilon$ each associated with the measure $\nu_\varepsilon(h)\mathrm{d} h$ from a L\'evy process $X$ associated with $\nu(h)\mathrm{d} h$.
+The behavior of the rescaled family $(\nu_\varepsilon)_\varepsilon$ in \eqref{eq:rescalled-levy-measure}, $p=2$, is governed by two keys observations.
+The first is that it gives raise to a family of L\'{e}vy measures with a concentration property.
+Secondly, from a probabilistic point of view, one obtains a family of pure jumps L\'{e}vy processes $(X_\varepsilon)_\varepsilon$ each associated with the measure $\nu_\varepsilon(h)\mathrm{d} h$ from a L\'{e}vy process $X$ associated with $\nu(h)\mathrm{d} h$.
 In fact, the family of stochastic processes $(X_\varepsilon)_\varepsilon$ converges in finite dimensional distributional sense (see \cite{FGKV19}) to a Brownian motion provided that one in addition assumes that $\nu$ is radial.
-Proposition \ref{prop:dirac-approx} $(ii)$ below shows that the generator of $L_\eps$ of the $X_\eps$ converges to $-\frac{1}{2d}\Delta$ the generator of a Brownian motion.
-In short, rescaling via \eqref{eq:rescalled-levy-measure} any isotropic pure jump L\'evy process leads to a Brownian motion.
-This, in certain sense, could be one more argument to justify the ubiquity of the Brownian motion.
-These convergences are involved in a more significant context.
-For example in \cite{FGKV19} the convergence in Mosco sense of the Dirichlet forms associated with process in play is established.
+Proposition \ref{prop:dirac-approx} $(ii)$ below shows that the generator of the process $X_\eps$ denoted $L_\eps$ (see \eqref{eq:integro-diff}), converges to $-\frac{1}{2d}\Delta$ which is the generator of a Brownian motion.
+In short, rescaling via \eqref{eq:rescalled-levy-measure} any isotropic pure jump L\'{e}vy process leads to a Brownian motion.
+This, could be one more argument to back up the ubiquity of the Brownian motion.
+The convergence highlighted above is involved in a more significant context.
+For example in \cite{FGKV19}, the convergence in Mosco sense of the Dirichlet forms associated with process in play is established.
+Beside these observations, the works \cite{Fog20, FK22} establish that if $\Omega$ is bounded with a Lipschitz boundary and $u_\eps$ satisfies in the weak sense nonlocal problems of the $L_\eps u_\eps= f$ in $\Omega$ augmented with Dirichlet condition $u_\eps=0$ on $\Omega^c$ (resp.
+Neumann condition $\mathcal{N}u_\eps=0$ on $\Omega^c$) condition then $(u_\eps)_\eps$ converges in $L^2(\Omega)$ to some $u\in W^{1,2}(\Omega)$, where $u$ is the weak solution to the local problem $-\frac{1}{2d}\Delta u= f$ in $\Omega$ augmented with Dirichlet boundary $u=0$ on $\partial\Omega$ (resp.
+Neumann condition $\frac{\partial u}{\partial n} =0$ on $\partial \Omega$).
+Here, $L_\eps$ is given by \eqref{eq:integro-diff} and $\mathcal{N}_\eps$ is defined by